 Gaining Experience

-- Helping with a company event
+- Assisting with a corporate event

 - Coordinating people